 With WordPress.org there’s a whole other story.
-You are downloading WordPress as a software and installing it onto your website – and, for that, you’ll be needing your own domain name and good hosting.
-Small price to pay for flexibility, owning your own website and content and using tons of beautiful themes, useful plugins and widgets, right?
+You are downloading WordPress as software and installing it onto your website – and, for that, you’ll be needing your domain name and good hosting.
+Small price to pay for flexibility, owning your own site and content and using tons of beautiful themes, useful plugins, and widgets, right?

 And, for the showcase, just look some of the website examples made with WordPress: